-CHAPTER 2 - Analytical and clinical performance indicators).
-Specifically, the clinical function in the intended purpose defines the clinical performance indicator(s)/data type(s) and the study endpoint(s) the study endpoint(s), e.g., diagnostic sensitivity and specificity for a test claiming a diagnostic intended purpose/use and a hazard ratio for a test claiming prognostic intended purpose.
+A clear definition of the intended purpose/use is the first and essential step to determine the clinical performance indicator(s) and corresponding study endpoint(s) or data type(s) (see Chapter 1 - 'Intended Purpose/Use' and Chapter 2 - Analytical and clinical performance indicators).
+Specifically, the clinical function in the intended purpose defines the clinical performance indicator(s)/data type(s) and the study endpoint(s), e.g. diagnostic sensitivity and specificity for a test claiming a diagnostic intended purpose/use and a hazard ratio for a test claiming prognostic intended purpose.
 A device's intended purpose and target population also define the IVD risk class.

 The strongest clinical performance data are derived from adequately statistically powered prospective clinical performance studies.
 The vast majority of these studies are typically observational, thus non-interventional in design.
 This may be an option for novel devices, if no biobank or leftover samples are available.
-Wherever available or applicable, the generation of clinical performance data should follow the EU Common Specifications or international technical specifications (e.g. WHO, ISO 15197 'Requirements for blood-glucose monitoring systems for self-testing in managing diabetes mellitus' and ISO 17593 'Requirements for in vitro monitoring systems for self-testing of oral anticoagulant therapy').
+Wherever available or applicable, the generation of clinical performance data should follow the EU Common Specifications (CS) or international technical specifications (e.g. WHO, ISO 15197 'Requirements for blood-glucose monitoring systems for self-testing in managing diabetes mellitus' and ISO 17593 'Requirements for in vitro monitoring systems for self-testing of oral anticoagulant therapy').